 The cerebellum receives its blood supply from three paired arteries:

 - Superior cerebellar artery (SCA)

 - Posterior inferior cerebellar artery (PICA)

 The SCA and AICA are branches of the basilar artery, which wraps around the anterior aspect of the pons before reaching the cerebellum.
 The PICA is a branch of the vertebral artery.

 Venous drainage of the cerebellum is by the superior and inferior cerebellar veins.
 They drain into the superior petrosal, transverse and straight dural venous sinuses.

 Clinical Relevance: Cerebellar Dysfunction

 Dysfunction of the cerebellum can produce a wide range of symptoms and signs.
-The aetiology of cerebellar dysfunction is varied, with a number of possible causes.
-The most common are stroke, physical trauma, tumours and ageing.
+The aetiology is varied; causes include stroke, physical trauma, tumours and chronic alcohol excess.